getsentry/sentry-docs/src/collections/_documentation/learn/scopes.md

 sidebar_order: 4
 ---

-When an event is captured and sent to Sentry SDKs will merge that event data with extra information from the current scope.
+When an event is captured and sent to Sentry, SDKs will merge that event data with extra information from the current scope.
 SDKs will typically automatically mange the scopes for you in the framework integrations and you don't need to think about them.
 However you should know what a scope is and how you can use it for your advantage.